If you have questions regarding your food service account, please email: cafe@bhasd.org

 COMPASS

-• OR click here to download and print the application for the 2022-23 School Year.
-Once complete, please return or present the form to their school office where the child attends.
-The information will be forwarded to the food service department, where the applications are reviewed.
+Or click here to download and print a paper version of the application.
+Once complete, please return or present the form to the school office where the child attends.
+The information will be forwarded to the food service department where applications are processed.

 Children may be determined “categorically eligible” for free meals through participation in certain Federal Assistance Programs, such as the Supplemental Nutrition Assistance Program, or based on their status as a homeless, migrant, runaway, or foster child.